vegetableman/blog/content/posts/interfaces/index.md

 📝 *The screencasts below are not videos but animated on canvas.
 Recorded and generated through a little tool I built called <a target="_blank" href="/recording-and-generating-animated-screencasts-within-the-browser">Betamax</a>.
 Check it out! ✨*

-Below are the characteristics of the navigation panel:
+Below are the characteristics of the guided panel:

 <div class="br"></div>